Dreams Come True (S.E.S. song)

 "Dreams Come True" is a song recorded by South Korean girl group S.E.S. from their second studio album, Sea & Eugene & Shoo (1998).
-The song is a cover of "Rakastuin mä looseriin" ("Like a Fool"), released in 1996 by Finnish girl group Nylon Beat.
+The song is a cover of "Rakastuin mä looseriin" ("I Fell in love with a loser"), released in 1996 by Finnish girl group Nylon Beat.
 It was originally composed by Finnish producer Risto Asikainen, with further composition of the Korean version handled by Yoo Young-jin while the lyrics were translated by Yoo along with group member Bada.

 Background

 "Dreams Come True" is an adapted version of the song "Like a Fool" (1996) by Finnish pop duo Nylon Beat.
 It has been described as a smooth dance number with a moderate 1980s synth beat, utilizing synth flute hooks and soft vocal phrasings.
 SM Entertainment licensed the song from the original composers and reproduced it by adding Korean vocals, sound fills, and newly arranged parts in the last third of the song.
 The instrumental track (except for the added parts) remains identical to the original, and it retains the melodic and harmonic structure.

-On November 11, 2021, its accompanying music video was remastered and published to SM's YouTube channel.
+Its music video was remastered in November 2021.